 If your departed loved one received any benefits or pensions, the relevant government departments will need to be advised.

 MyTrove Notify is a free service for you to finalise tax affairs with Inland Revenue and cancel a passport with the Passports Office.
 There are some banks and insurance companies also involved.

 - NOTIFY LIFE INSURANCE COMPANIES

-Complete any claim form for any life insurance policies that your Loved One had.
-Also, suggest that friends and family who may have listed your Loved One on their own life insurance policies to update theirs.
+Complete any claim form for any life insurance policies that your loved one had.
+Also, suggest that friends and family who may have listed your loved one on their own life insurance policies update theirs.